unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ######Data Aggregation and Record Creation

 The Bin Descriptor defines how data is aggregated.
-For instance, in example BinDescriptor (lines 51 - 64 of `TwitterTopicBinDescriptor`) compares two maps, creating a new map with keys that exist in either, and the sum of the values of both.
+For instance, the example BinDescriptor (lines 51 - 64 of `TwitterTopicBinDescriptor`) compares two maps, creating a new map with keys that exist in either, and the sum of the values of both.

 ```scala
 def aggregateBins (a: Map[String, TwitterDemoTopicRecord],